-1) FILING A COMPLAINT
+1. FILING A COMPLAINT

 Any individual either experiencing or observing a suspected incident of discrimination or harassment should report the incident to their supervisor, to any Department Head, or the Human Resources Department.
-If the complaint involves the employee's supervisor, department director, or anyone else in a supervisory position over the employee, the employee should report the incident to the Employee Relations Coordinator.
-Any manager who receives a report of discrimination or harassment must immediately report it to the Chief Human Resources Officer, Deputy Chief Human Resources Officer or the Employee Relations Coordinator.
+If the complaint involves the employee's supervisor, department director, or anyone else in a supervisory position over the employee, the employee should report the incident to the Human Resources Department.
+Any manager who receives a report of discrimination or harassment must immediately report it to the Chief Human Resources Officer or Deputy Chief Human Resources Officer.